Long summers and lots of sunny dry days with temperatures often in the triple digits help make Las Vegas a perfect haven for outdoor water parks.

 Zuma Zooma, the park’s tallest ride, is their trap-door style ride that has you dropping 73 feet into a high speed looping fall, while the Surfin’ USA lets you race (face-front) against 5 other people from a 55 foot perch.

-Tickets for Cowabunga Bay can be purchased online or in person at the park, however prices are a whopping $10 more per person if bought in person.
+Tickets for Cowabunga Bay can be purchased online or in person at the park, however in the past, prices are $5 more per person if bought in person.
 I also believe that the $8 fee for parking is still in effect.

-Cowabunga Bay is the first Las Vegas water park to open this year, with a March 21st opening date.
-It has a limited schedule until May 20th, when it starts to open everyday of the week.
+Cowabunga Bay was the first Las Vegas water park to open this year, on March 27th.
+It has a limited schedule until May 26th.
+On May 26th, it’s open everyday of the week until August 8th.

-And as with Wet’n’Wild, there are a few dining options, including Bullwinkle’s Boardwalk Grill, Duke’s Surfside Snacks, County Fair Sweets & Treats, Hawaiian Shave Ice, a funnel cake booth.
+And as with Wet’n’Wild, there are a few dining options, including Bullwinkle’s Boardwalk Grill, Duke’s Surfside Snacks, County Fair Sweets & Treats, Hawaiian Shave Ice, a funnel cake booth and more.
 There’s also the Bora Bora Bar for the grown-ups.

 Henderson, NV.
 89001